peekbank/peekbank/README.md

 You should be able to see the new data in the `peekbank_dev` database when this process finishes.
 The command will also generate a completion report that shows the import status for each table type (subjects, administrations, trials, etc.) of each dataset.

-Optionally, you can run both the download and population with default settings using:
+Optionally, you can run both the download and population using (this supports the parameters that both of the other commands have):

 ```
 ./pb latest